 The 4477th Test and Evaluation Squadron (4477th TES) was a squadron in the United

 States Air Force under the clemency of the Tactical Air Command (TAC).
-It is currently
+It is currently inactive.

-squadron between 1979 and 1988, flying MiG-17s, MiG-21s and MiG-23s.
+between 1979 and 1988, flying MiG-17s, MiG-21s and MiG-23s.

 Air Force Declassifies Elite Aggressor Program